jackburridge/jwb/blog/2025/magic_of_the_callable_abstraction.rst

    :start-after: # add_header_start
    :end-before: # add_header_end

-You could then run the WSGI wrapped application using a WSGI compatible webserver:
+You could then run the wrapped WSGI application using a WSGI-compatible webserver:

 .. literalinclude:: callable/wsgi_example.py
    :start-after: if __name__ == "__main__":